wolandark/wim/README.md

 - Fixed shared clipboard with desktop and other other apps<br>
 - Customizability!
 It is lightweight and extensible without having to learn a whole new software  <br>
 - Easy tab and split navigation <br>
-- Complete Markdown and HTML-CSS-JS with live servers for both of them <br>
+- Complete Markdown and HTML-CSS-JS support with live servers for both of them <br>
 - Start Screen with bookmarks and file history <br>
 - Beautiful built in colorschemes
 - Easy syntax and alignment with Beautify option  <br>